-If one of the world’s greatest can only deliver such a paltry return from a well-honed and extensively practiced technique, one would expect lesser players to think “maybe this isn’t for me”.
+If one of the world’s greatest can only deliver such a paltry return from a well-honed and extensively practised technique, one would expect lesser players to think “maybe this isn’t for me”.

 However, the endless attempts to emulate the style and substance, from others but also from Ronaldo himself as he gets on in years, tell you all you need to know about the man.

-Ronaldo has scored a lot of goals for Real Madrid.
+Ronaldo scored a lot of goals for Real Madrid.
 And I mean a lot of goals.
-His current tally for Real Madrid sits at 424, with fewer than 10% of those coming from free-kicks, which is roughly the same proportion as Wayne Rooney’s goals have been left-footed or Riyad Mahrez’s headers.
+Four-hundred and fifty to be precise, with fewer than 10% of those coming from free-kicks, which is roughly the same proportion as Wayne Rooney’s goals have been left-footed or Riyad Mahrez’s headers.

-Repeatedly striking the ball into the wall or over the bar, as happened on close to 400 occasions for Los Blancos, is no skin off Ronaldo’s nose.
+Repeatedly striking the ball into the wall or over the bar, as happened on close to 400 occasions for Los Blancos, was no skin off Ronaldo’s nose.

-Other, better chances will fall his way, and Real Madrid have enough talent elsewhere to create plenty of other openings over the course of 90 minutes (as did Manchester United during his time in England).
+Other, better chances would fall his way, and Real Madrid have usually had enough talent elsewhere to create plenty of other openings over the course of 90 minutes (as did Manchester United during his time in England).